 The IKOF supports the exchange of keyboard students and faculty via scholarships and fellowships, conferences, workshops, masterclasses, and performance opportunities around the world.
 Unique in its vision, format, and global outreach, the IKOF is designed for young musicians, teachers, distinguished amateurs, patrons, sponsors, and those who love the piano and its repertoire.

-In 2018, special guest artists include 2013 Van Cliburn Gold Medalist, Vadym Kholodenko; Kemal Gekic (Croatia/Serbia/USA); and Frederic Chiu (China).
-Other guest artists and judges include Pamela Mia Paul, professor of piano, North Texas State; Hsing-ay Hsu, University of Colorado; Dzmitry Ulasiuk (Belarus); Daria Kiseleva (Russia); Silvana Santinella; Joel Bacon; Leu Weng; Justin Kravitz; Larry Graham; Linda Chen; Chi Chen Wu (China); along with orchestral conductor Bohuslav Rattay (El Paso Symphony Orchestra); and three young concerto soloists for the popular “Conductors Collaborating on Concerti” session.
+In 2018, special guest artists include Van Cliburn Gold Medalists Vadym Kholodenko (2013) and Olga Kern (2001); Kemal Gekic (Croatia/Serbia/USA); Ju-eun Lee (Korea) and Frederic Chiu (USA).
+Other guest artists and judges include Pamela Mia Paul, University of North Texas; Oscar Macchioni, University of Texas at El Paso; Hsing-ay Hsu, University of Colorado; Dzmitry Ulasiuk (Belarus); Daria Kiseleva (Russia); Jiatianze Liu (China); Andrey Ponochevny; Silvana Santinelli; Lei Weng; Justin Kravitz; Larry Graham; Linda Chen; Chi Chen Wu; along with orchestral conductors Bohuslav Rattay (El Paso Symphony Orchestra), Wes Kenney (Ft.
+Collins Symphony), and Devin Patrick Hughes (Boulder Symphony); and three young concerto soloists for the popular “Conductors Collaborating on Concerti” session.

 The International Keyboard Odyssiad® & Festival, U.S.A. takes place live in Fort Collins, Colorado, on the Colorado State University campus.
 Fort Collins is located approximately one hour north of Denver and within a one hour’s drive to the colorful Rocky Mountain National Park.